kashi326/POS/README.md

   <br/>
   <br/>
   <br/>
+##How to Use
+Enter Your Store Details like name, address and contact info
+create a username and password
+if You have a backup.
+Restore Backup from Setting->restore Backup option

 Note that the app is under development and more feature will be adding in incremental way <br/>